crystian/executor/README.md

 npm i -g executor
 ```

-Test for check the installation:
+Test to check the installation:

 ```
 x hello
 ```

-Should show a message with installed version number.
+It should show a message with installed version number.

 [More info about installation.](https://github.com/crystian/executor/wiki/2-installation#installation)